 There are currently 4 main types of ISAs for adults.
 Here’s a brief description of each, along with the current state of play:

 In effect, regular savings account with tax-free interest.
 Nevertheless, its value may be eroded if the interest you gain is lower than the rate of inflation.
 And, given that 75% of ISAs are cash products (see Times reference below), where are we now?

 In a nutshell, potentially not in a good place.
 Given that the current inflation rate is 2.1% (https://www.bankofengland.co.uk/monetary-policy/inflation) and the average rate of return for cash ISAs is now at an all-time low median of 0.24% (https://www.thetimes.co.uk/article/50bn-pours-into-cash-isas-but-returns-are-at-rock-bottom-c9j2qwk0q), it doesn’t take much to work out that inflation is posing a substantial threat to cash ISA investors.

 Stocks and Shares ISAs

 This ISA enables you to invest in a range of funds, bonds and company shares, again using your tax-free allowance.
 Aimed at investors with a longer-term view, and those happy to take a degree of risk, it goes without saying that the volatile nature of the market could dramatically affect returns.
-In fact, the Times article referenced above states that the total saved in these types of ISAs dropped 3 per cent from 2019 to April last year.
+In fact according to The Times the total saved in these types of ISAs dropped 3 per cent from 2019 to April last year.